veera-0/Springboot-application/README.md

 Open a web browser and navigate to http://localhost:8080.
 You'll be greeted by the Pet Peers home page, showcasing your pet profiles.

-Managing Your Pet Menagerie:
+# Usage
+Add a New Pet:
+Click the “Add Pet” button.

-Add a New Furry Friend: Click the "Add Pet" button and provide your pet's details (name, age, breed, etc.).
-Click "Save" to add them to the database.
+Fill in the pet details (name, age, breed, etc.).
+Click “Save” to add the pet to the database.
-View Pet Details: Click on a pet's name to see their comprehensive profile.
+View Pet Details:
+Click on a pet’s name to view its details.
-Update Pet Information: Click the "Edit" button next to a pet's details and modify as necessary.
-Click "Save Changes" to apply the updates.
+Update Pet Information:
+Click the “Edit” button next to a pet’s details.
+Modify the information and click “Save Changes”.
+Delete a Pet:
-Parting with a Pet: Click the "Delete" button next to a pet's details to remove them from the system.
+Click the “Delete” button next to a pet’s details.

-Tech Stack:
+# Tech Stack:

 Spring Boot: Provides a robust foundation for building this web application.
 Thymeleaf: Enables dynamic content generation for a seamless user experience.